tydeno/Ploto/README.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-# PlotoSpawn
-PlotoSpawn spawns one plot job on each available Drive defined as a TempDrive, if it has enough free space (270 GB) and there is no plotting in progress on that drive.
-Plotting in progress is considered when a SSD defined as a TempDrive has less than 270 GB free space or has ANY files or folders in it that have file extension ".tmp".
-Using the -ParallelAmount Parameter, you may also plot several Jobs in Parallel on a disk.
-It determines the amount of available plots to to temp on a disk and maxes it out.

 ## Get-PlotoOutDrives
 Gets all Windows Volumes that match the -OutDriveDenom parameter and checks if free space is greater than 107 GB (amount currently used by final chia plots).